Homelab Proxmox + VyOS + Debian server configuration - WIP

 chmod o-r ~/.profile

-cat <<EOF >>~/.profile
+cat << 'EOF' >>~/.profile

 export INFLUX_USERNAME=influxadmin